Majors and Minors

 The Sociology Minor expands students’ knowledge about social reality, social inequality, social stratification, diversity, and social identity by introducing minors to the core social theories and topics within the discipline.

 Students wishing to pursue the minor in Sociology must complete 18 hours of coursework in Sociology including General Sociology (SOCI 203), Social Stratification (SOCI 321), and Social Theory (SOCI 322).
-An additional 9 credit hours must be upper division sociology courses excluding Social Research Methods (SOCI 323), Quantitative Analysis and Data Management (SOCI 324), and Senior Thesis (SOCI 420).
+An additional 9 credit hours must be upper-division sociology courses excluding Social Research Methods (SOCI 323), Introduction to Social Statistics (SOCI 324), and Senior Thesis (SOCI 420).